 Are you suffering the same error?
 You’re not alone.
 Many iOS users receive the warning message “iPhone is disabled.
 Connect to iTunes” after entering the wrong passcode too many times.
 How to fix disabled iPhone/iPad?
 Don’t worry.
 Here this post will discuss what causes the iPhone disabled error and 5 ways to unlock a disabled iPhone or iPad.

-Instructions in this post apply to iPhone 12, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, iPhone XR, iPhone XS/XS Max, iPhone X, iPhone 8/7 and more iOS devices.
+Instructions in this post apply to iPhone 12, iPhone 12 mini, iPhone 12 Pro, iPhone 12 Pro Max, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, iPhone XR, iPhone XS/XS Max, iPhone X, iPhone 8/7 and more iOS devices.

 Part 1: What Causes “iPhone is Disabled Connect to iTunes”?

-Apple provide powerful built-in security measure with its passcode system, to protect iOS devices from any possible hacking attempt.
+Apple provides powerful built-in security measure with its passcode system, to protect iOS devices from any possible hacking attempt.
 Basically, an iPhone or iPad will become disabled after entering the wrong passcode six times.
-The security measure is helpful to prevent iPhone from unauthorized access of hackers or thieves, however, it can pose problems when you forgot your own iPhone passcode or your child plays your iPad and gets locked.
+The security measure is helpful to prevent iPhone from unauthorized access of hackers or thieves, however, it can cause problems when you forgot your own iPhone passcode or your child plays your iPad and gets locked.

 Below is how many times you can enter an incorrect passcode before the iPhone or iPad is disabled: